Ben-Voris/Mac-notes/README.md

 - In most apps (not VS Code), click on the word then `Control` + click to get suggestions.

+## Mouse command when reading text

+- Dictionary lookup can be enabled by turning `System Settings` > `Trackpad` > `Force Click and haptic feedback` on.
+To use this:
+  - Three finger, long, hard press on a selected word.
+  - NB: the three finger press must last long enough to cause the slightly delayed, "bump" feedback.
+  - This works in VS Code, Safari, and Mail.

 ## Apple Mail app

 - `Option` + `Delete` Deletes highlighted message without advancing to the next